minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 }
 ```

-First, an interface is defined that describes the `MainBuilder`: it's `build` function and the interface of the to-be-built object.
+First, an interface is defined that describes the `MainBuilder`: its `build` function and the interface of the to-be-built object.
 Any dynamic dependency (for example, a `listener`) can be passed as argument to the `build` method.

 Note: Usually builders return generic interfaces (`Routing`, `ViewControllable`) to not leak implementation details to the call site.
 For example: it usually does not make sense for the parent to call into routing functions of a child.